 - Residents should be kept informed of the measures being taken and the reason for these measures during this time.
-This is particularly important where visiting has been restricted or discontinued. - Residents should be encouraged to wash their hands and actively assisted with this practice where necessary. - Key messages around cough etiquette (where appropriate) include: - Cover your mouth and nose with a disposable tissue when coughing and sneezing to contain respiratory secretions - o Discard used tissues after use and clean your hands - If you don't have a tissue, cough into your forearm or the crook of your elbow - Clean your hands. - In line with Public Health guidance, the importance of maintaining a physical distance of 2m where possible should be observed. - Where possible and appropriate, residents should be made aware of the need to report any new symptoms of illness to staff members.
+This is particularly important where visiting has been restricted. - Residents should be encouraged to wash their hands and actively assisted with this practice where necessary. - Key messages around cough etiquette (where appropriate) include: - Cover your mouth and nose with a disposable tissue when coughing and sneezing to contain respiratory secretions - o Discard used tissues after use and clean your hands - If you don't have a tissue, cough into your forearm or the crook of your elbow - Clean your hands. - In line with guidance from the National Public Health Emergency Team (NPHET), the importance of maintaining a physical distance of 2m where possible should be observed.

+• Where possible and appropriate, residents should be made aware of the need to report any new symptoms of illness to staff members.